aaronbi/letters/README.md

 **Statements:**

+Statements represent sentances within the body of a letter/email.
+Statements can either be **filler** or **commands**. **filler** statements are just sentances that don't do anything (they can be used to pad out the email with more natural language).

 **Outro:**

 The format of the outro is some signing off words (such as Sincerely, Thanks, or Regards) followed by a new line and some **words** (usually the name of the writer).